hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 <img src="../img/QCsummary.png">

 Here, we see the metrics mentioned above (SSD, RiP and RiBL).
 A higher SSD is more indicative of better enrichment.
-Higher scores are obseved for the Pou5f1 replicates and so greatest enrichment for depth of signal.
 SSD scores are dependent on the degree of total genome wide signal pile-up and so are sensitive to regions of high signal found with Blacklisted regions as well as genuine ChIP enrichment.
 The RiBL percentages are not incredibly high (also shown in the plot in the  next section) and FriP percentages are around 5% or higher, except for Pou5f1-rep2.

 Additionally, we see other statistics related to the strand cross-correlation (FragLength and RelCC which is similar to the RSC).
 With RelCC values larger than one for all ChIP samples suggest good enrichment.